TonyMSc/rl_third_project/report.md

 # Background
-The objective of this project is to see if a double-jointed arm can move to target locations.
-A reward of +0.1 is provid6ed for each step that the agent's hand is in the goal location.
-We want the agent to maintain its position at the target location for as many time steps as possible.
+The objective of this project is to have two agents bounce a ball back and forth over a net.
+If an agent hits the ball over the net, it receives a reward of +0.1.
+If the ball hits the ground or goes out of bounds, it receives a negative reward of -0.01.
+We want to keep the ball in play for as long as possible.

-We will be using the enviornment that has 20 identical arms

 ## Environment Details

-The state space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
-The action space is a vector with four continuous numbers, corresponding to torque applicable to two joints.
-Every entry in the action vector should be a number between -1 and 1.
+* State Space - consists of 8 variables corresponding to the position and velocity of the ball and racket.
+Each agent receives its own, local observation.
+* Action Space - Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

-Solved is defined as the agent is able to receive an average reward (over 100 episodes, and over all 20 agents) of at least +30.
+<br> When the agent must achieve an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents) the objective is met.
-Training for this model is very long and slow.

 ### Model Hyperparameters
 An infinite number of hyperparameter combinations can be used in this problem.
 Including: